 When you visit Puerto Vallarta you may want to enjoy a trip back in time, a cooler climate, a small colonial town in the Sierra, if that's the case, Mascota is a great option.

-Mascota is a Municipalilty of Jalisco, the main town is also called Mascota.
-The name itself is not from Spanish (where it would be translated as "pet"), rather from the Teco language, "Amaxacotlán Mazacotla", that means, the place of deer and snakes.
+The name itself is not from the Spanish language (where it would be translated as "pet"), rather from Teco, "Amaxacotlán Mazacotla", that means, the place of deer and snakes.

 During the Spanish conquest it was called The Valley of Deer.
-The original population were Teco indians.
+The original population, the one's in charge of the current name, were Teco indians.

-Mascota, population 8,215 inhabitants, is located in the NW of Jalisco State, at approximately 1200 meters over sea level, strategically located between Guadalajara (at 120 miles), capital of the state, and Puerto Vallarta (at 48 miles), one of the most famous tourist destinations in the state.
+Mascota, population 8,215 inhabitants, is located in the NW of Jalisco State, at approximately 1200 meters over sea level, strategically located between Guadalajara (at 120 miles http://goo.gl/maps/bYLFa), capital of the state, and Puerto Vallarta (60 miles away), one of the most famous tourist destinations in the country.

 The municipality of Mascota is located in the plateau of the Western Sierra Madre mountain chain, the municipality includes 40 small towns, among those Mascota is the largest and is also the seat of the local municipal government.

 Mascota is a region of beautiful panoramas, where valleys, mountains, forests and rivers.
 The locals are kind, happy and very proud of their history.

 When you drive into Mascota you immediately notice it is a beautiful and picturesque town, like you've traveled back in time, to a quiet, peaceful period, you'll also notice that the air is cooler here specially if you compare it with Puerto Vallarta.